e-mk/maha-watch-shop-test/README.md

 2. Send POST request to http://localhost:8080/checkout with strings array body.
    * Example:
    > ["001", "002", "001", "004", "003"]
-3. You will se calculated price as a response.
+3. You will see calculated price as a response.